paul-rogers/druid-client/doc/cluster.md

 ### REST API

-`pydruid2` provides wrappers for  (but not all) REST API messages.
+`druid-client` provides wrappers for  (but not all) REST API messages.
 You can create custom messages by working directly with the client layer:

 ```python
 # Example needed